 Is it suitable for darker skin tones?

 Yes!
-The treatment program is proven to be an effective treatment for all skin types.
-It only specifically targets melanin without disrupting the surrounding skin cells, therefore suitable for darker skin.
-Although some conditions may require a delay in treatment, for example active skin lesions, infection and inflammation as well as sun tanning.
+The program is proven to be effective for all skin types.
+It specifically targets melanin without disrupting the surrounding skin area, making it suitable even for darker skin.
+Although some conditions may require a delay in program, for example active skin lesions, infection, inflammation, or recent sun tanning.

 The information needed can be found here.